Last Updated on March 19, 2022 by Zwivel

-Results are not noticeable immediately after treatment.
-According to research published in Aesthetic Plastic Surgery, Botox has an average onset time of three days, although it may take up to a month to see the full final result.
-Research shows that patient are most satisfied with their results four weeks after receiving treatment.
+Results are not noticeable immediately after the treatment.
+Botox has an average onset time of three days, although it may take up to a month to see the full final result.
+This is supported by research which shows that patients report being most satisfied with their results four weeks after receiving treatment.

-The results of Botox are temporary.
-Studies indicate that Botox lasts, on average, for roughly four months.
-You can repeat the treatment after this time should you wish to maintain results.
-Studies indicate that the effects of Botox may last longer with multiple treatments.
+The effects of Botox injections are temporary, and last roughly four months on average.
+You can repeat the treatment after this period, should you wish to maintain results.
+As an added bonus, studies indicate that the effects of Botox may last longer with multiple treatments.

 Botox is generally considered a safe treatment, and many people are able to successfully treat their crow’s feet without experiencing serious adverse effects.